- Full Time

 What’s the opportunity?

-Thanks to a record year of growth, we have a fantastic opportunity for a passionate gamer to help drive the success of our consumer client accounts.
+We have a fantastic opportunity for someone with a passion for technology and gaming to help drive the success of our consumer B2B accounts.

-We see this AE role as helping with client research, creating media lists ( influencers and media), monthly reports and other aspects of account management.
-We would also expect an AE to get involved in pitching journalists and influencers dealing with clients once they are up to speed.
+We see this AE role as helping with client research, creating media lists (influencers and media), creating social media content, compiling monthly reports and other aspects of supporting the client-facing team.
+We would also expect an AE to get involved in pitching journalists and influencers dealing with clients once they are up to speed and confident.